-In challenging situations, driver inexperience can quickly become negligence, or worse, recklessness.
-Even in fairly straightforward situations, driver inexperience is essentially the primary cause for car accidents involving teen drivers.
-There are several reasons as to why that is, yet they’re all pretty easy to understand.
-Teenagers, for the most part, have much shorter attention spans and are easily distracted.
-Whether it’s a text message, a negative reaction to a social media post, or a brand new posting by their favorite blogger, teens’ eyes seem more focused on their phones than on what’s going on around them.
+Teenagers, for the most part, have shorter attention spans and are easily distracted.
+Whether it’s a text message, a negative reaction to a social media post, or a brand new posting by their favorite blogger, teens’ eyes are more focused on their phones than on what’s going on around them.

-On top of that, as brand new drivers, teens are essentially learning everything there is to know about driving for the very first time.
+Teens are essentially learning everything there is to know about driving for the first time.
 Reaction times are slower, dangers may not be as apparent, and a false sense of confidence may create an inaccurate perception of road conditions.

-To put these figures into perspective, consider the fact that people in the 15-19 age group account for only 7% of the U.S. population, yet they accounted for 11% of all motor vehicle injuries in the country.
-And to put things into quantifiable terms, which absolutely anyone can understand, teen related car crashes accounted for $13.6 billion (8.4%) of the accumulated costs of all motor vehicle injuries in the United States.
+Consider the fact that people in the 15-19 age group account for only 7% of the U.S. population, yet they also account for 11% of all motor vehicle injuries in the country.
+And to put things into quantifiable terms which absolutely anyone can understand, teen related car crashes account for $13.6 billion (8.4%) of the accumulated costs of all motor vehicle injuries in the United States.

-It’s common sense that driving under the influence of alcohol or drugs is a poor decision.
-When you combine the effects of a mind altering substance with an inexperienced teen driver, you can imagine the likelihood of something catastrophic happening.
+Driving Under the Influence: Driving under the influence of alcohol or drugs is always a poor decision.
 A quarter of all traffic related deaths involving a teen driver were caused by drinking and driving.
 Due to peer pressure or other factors, teens are more likely to remain in a vehicle with an intoxicated friend.
-A teen might recognize the danger in driving with an alcohol impaired friend, yet he or she will choose loyalty over common sense in the majority of cases.

-It doesn’t take a great mind to know that seat belts significantly reduce the potential for serious injuries and fatal car accidents.
-But many inexperienced drivers often willingly ignore both the law and common sense behind seat belts.
+Foregoing Seat Belts: Seat belts significantly reduce the potential for serious injuries and fatal car accidents.
+But many inexperienced drivers often willingly ignore the law and common sense behind seat belts.
 According to the CDC, barely half of all surveyed high school students said they wear their seat belts at all times.